tiagoquin/mlg20-pw3/README.md

 #### Hidden neurons

-In this section, we tested with the **k fold cross validation** how much neurons we should put in the hidden layer.
+In this section, we tested with the **k fold cross validation** how many neurons we should put in the hidden layer.

 ![png](./mkdown/1/output_34_0.png)